Miss Grand International: Contestant selection

-The contestants of each edition of the pageant were selected by the franchise holder in respective countries or territories, through either a national contest, internal casting, or being hand-picked.
-In its first decade, due to being a newly established pageant, almost half of the participating contestants were appointed; no national pageant was held.
-Nonetheless, in pageant-popular countries, especially in the Far East and the Americas, annual national pageants are usually being held to crown a winner for the Miss Grand International pageant.
-For example, Miss Grand Cambodia, Miss Grand Malaysia, Miss Grand Nepal, and Miss Grand Paraguay.
-Some of the participants were the runner-up or obtained the title in other national pageants, e.g. the delegates from Femina Miss India (2015–2021), Binibining Pilipinas (2013, 2015 – 2022), Miss Mexico (2017 – 2020), Felvidék Szépe (2015 – 2017), etc.
+The franchise holder in each country or territory selects its contestant by national contest, internal casting or direct appointment.
+In the first decade almost half were appointed rather than chosen in a national pageant.
+In countries where pageants have a large following, particularly in East Asia and the Americas, an annual national pageant selects the entrant.
+Examples are Miss Grand Cambodia, Miss Grand Malaysia, Miss Grand Nepal and Miss Grand Paraguay.
+Some entrants have instead been winners or runners-up of other national pageants, among them Femina Miss India (2015–2021), Binibining Pilipinas (2013, 2015 – 2022), Miss Mexico (2017 – 2020), Felvidék Szépe (2015 – 2017), etc.

-Despite not being considered an economically popular event in Europe and Africa, many countries have conducted national pageants separately for Miss Grand, for instance, Albania, Kosovo, Spain, France, Italy, and South Africa.
+Although the event draws less commercial interest in Europe and Africa, a number of countries there hold their own Miss Grand pageants, among them Albania, Kosovo, Spain, France, Italy, and South Africa.

-In Spain, Italy, and several countries in Asia, each administrative division (i.e. province, state, region) holds a preliminary competition to choose their delegate for the national pageant.
-Moreover, in some provinces of Spain, Malaysia, and Thailand, third-level divisions' pageants are also held to determine delegates for the provincial competition, in which winners hold the title "Miss Grand (Province)" for the year of their reign.
-Unfortunately, cultural impediments in the swimsuit competition have precluded some countries, such as ultraconservative and Muslim countries, from participating, while some countries have not participated because of a lacking of funding.
+In Spain, Italy and several Asian countries each administrative division holds a preliminary competition to choose its delegate to the national pageant.
+In parts of Spain, Malaysia and Thailand, third-level divisions hold their own pageants to send delegates to the provincial round, whose winners carry the title "Miss Grand" with the province name for their year.
+The swimsuit competition has kept some countries out, among them conservative and Muslim-majority states, while others have not taken part for want of funding.

-Although the title of Miss Grand pageant was global registered copyright, some national or local pageants unrelated to the Miss Grand International has been observed such as the Azerbaijan model search contest named "Miss and Mister Grand Azerbaijan" which was organized by Elxan Pashayev since 2018, '"Miss Zimbabwe Grand", headed by Farai Zembeni since 2019, the pageant finalists participate in various continental contests in Africa, as well as the local pageant in the Bahamas, "Miss Grand Bahama", established in 1970, which the name "Grand Bahama" refer to the third largest island in the northernmost region of the country.
+The Miss Grand name is registered internationally, but unrelated pageants use it.
+They include the Azerbaijani model search "Miss and Mister Grand Azerbaijan", run by Elxan Pashayev since 2018, "Miss Zimbabwe Grand", run by Farai Zembeni since 2019, whose finalists enter continental contests in Africa, and "Miss Grand Bahama", held in the Bahamas since 1970 and named for the island of Grand Bahama.